eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

-The *Hello World!* example can now be executed, as described in `Test your installation <#test-your-installation>`__ in the previous chapter
+The *Hello World!* example can now be executed, as described in `Test your installation <#test-your-installation>`__ in the previous Chapter

 on Windows
 ^^^^^^^^^^

-CMake usually knows which generator to use, but with Windows you must supply a specific generator.
+CMake usually knows which generator to use, but with Windows, you must supply a specific generator.

-For example, only 64-bit libraries are shipped for Windows, by default CMake generates a 32-bit project, resulting in linker errors.
-When generating a Visual Studio project, if you want to generate a b4-bit build, append **Win64** to the generator description.
+For example, only 64-bit libraries are shipped for Windows.
+By default CMake generates a 32-bit project, resulting in linker errors.
+When generating a Visual Studio project, if you want to create a b4-bit build, append **Win64** to the generator description.

 The following example shows how to generate a Visual Studio 2015 project